 Where feasible, this item also contains some provisions for an on-call consultant or consultants to provide general technical assistance on transportation planning activities.
-This item also contains contingency funds intended for future programs in case future available funds are lower than anticipated.

 - General Technical Assistance: Assist federal/state/local governments, transit agencies or other stakeholders and citizens on transportation work as requested. - Technical Support Activities: Conduct a variety of planning activities to support work program projects identified previously in the UPWP and/or the general planning process. - Support to Statewide Multimodal Planning: As needed. - Participation in other Transportation-Related Activities/Meetings: As needed or as requested by stakeholders/citizens.